garrettdieckmann/open-telemetry-exploration/open-tracing/propagation/README.md

 # OpenTracing Propagation Example
 Propagation in OpenTracing uses inject/extract functions to add/read the SpanContext.
 This example injects/extracts HTTP headers sent from client -> server.

+HEAVY use of copy+paste.
+Look @ Resources for source code

 ## Components
 *Note*: Examples use Jaeger to receive traces.
 Can use the [Jaeger All-in-one Docker image](https://www.jaegertracing.io/docs/1.8/getting-started/#all-in-one) to get started.
 To run: